| A Brief History

 of 1946 replaced the Farm Security Administration both in general responsibilities and in

+the management of corporation assets.
 In 1950, another law began a change that took over twenty years to take effect.
 That

 year, Congress passed the Rural Rehabilitation Corporation Trust Liquidation Act, which